yifor01/High-Value-Customer-Forecast-Competition/README.md

 * Soft voting all of the above results.

 # Conclusion
-* Model hyperparameter adjustment has little effect on the results.
+* The model hyperparameter adjustment has little effect on the results.
 * The effect of the feature extraction results on the results is significant, especially the purchase history.
-* LightGBM is a powerful model at this competition.
+* LightGBM is a powerful model in this competition.
 * Manual adjusting of the model architecture gives better results than the automl method.